Skip to main content

 UK - Yemen Surgical & Trauma Care Mentorship Scheme

-The College has established a collaboration with the Yemeni Society of Surgeons (YSS) to pilot a mentoring scheme to support the delivery of surgical and trauma care services and training through mentorship.
-The UK-Yemen Surgical & Trauma Care Mentorship Scheme is aimed at supporting the training and professional development of senior surgical residents and surgeons with less than five years of post-qualification experience in Yemen, by matching them with more experienced UK surgeons and surgical trainees.
+The UK-Yemen Surgical & Trauma Care Mentorship Scheme supported the training and professional development of 20 senior surgical residents and newly qualified surgeons in Yemen by matching them with more experienced surgeons and senior surgical residents in the UK.

 • Al-Thawra Hospital, Ibb City